OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Method

 \subsection{Masked Language Embedding}

 DINOv2 embeddings are not correlated with semantics such as language.
 An intuitive way to retrieve semantic categories is linear probing.
 This, however, requires annotated data in the target domain.
 Instead, we use a vision-language encoder $\mathcal{E}_{vl}$ to produce language-grounded tokens and align them with the visual tokens, resulting in $F_{vl} = \mathcal{E}_{vl}(I) \in \mathbb{R}^{H_{vl} \times W_{vl} \times C_{vl}}$.
+To extract dense patch-level features from the vision-language encoder, we use value features from the final attention layer rather than after global pooling, which preserves the vision-language association for dense prediction \cite{Zhou2021MaskCLIP}.
 These tokens are subsequently interpolated to match $d$ using nearest neighbour interpolation ($\mathcal{U}_{nn}$): $F_{vl}^{shared} = \mathcal{U}_{nn}(F_{vl}) \in \mathbb{R}^{d \times d \times C_{vl}}$.
 We adopt masked average pooling (MAP) to address token alignment, following \cite{Qiu2024Featuresplatting}, who showed its regularising effect on VLMs.
 Unlike prior work, we apply MAP over coarse feature maps in the shared embedding space rather than at pixel level.
 MAP computes the mean language feature vector for each mask.
 This is done per image, also in the case of multi-view inputs.

 Since each patch is only assigned to a single mask in $\mathcal{M}$, the resulting $F_{pooled}$ is a feature map of shape $d \times d \times C_{vl}$. $F_{pooled}$ represents a language-grounded image embedding, regularised by the token mask structure (see Figure \ref{fig:feature-types}).
 Ultimately, pooled features are normalised using the L2 norm.